erickfis/autoOne_regression/texts03.md

 - OLS, with proper feature selection, would be chosen over sklearn.
 However, its important to consider the time it takes to manually choose those features
 - Ridge Regression performs better than the alternative linear regressors: it produces the best model among them without, within a really good time while automatically adjusting the weights of each feature, so we don't need to manually select them
 - among the ML models, its important to note that the KNN model took 30x less time to produce a model as good as the alternatives.
+- among the ML models, its important to note that the KNN model took 10x less time to produce a model almost as good as the alternatives.
+- ML have 5x improved performance (RMSE) over Linear Models because it doesn't rely on the linear correlations between predictors and the outcome.
+- The linear models could have better performance if we added the contributions of interdependent terms or non-linear transformations of them.